 Growing a baby in your womb can be a roller coaster.
 One minute, you’re just cruising along, living your life, and the next thing you know, a tiny little human is taking up residence in your uterus.
 It’s magical, mind-blowing, and truly miraculous!

-But along with all the morning sickness, kicks, and “is that a foot or an elbow?” moments, food and nutrition during pregnancy are on almost everyone’s mind.
+However, along with all the morning sickness, kicks, and “is that a foot or an elbow?” moments, food and nutrition during pregnancy are on the minds of almost everyone.
 One week, you can’t get enough pickles and ice cream.
 Then, the mere thought of that combo makes your stomach do somersaults!

 What you’re putting into your mouth during this time isn’t just fueling you.
 It’s literally building the foundations for your little baby!
 I’m talking about supplying all the raw materials to develop their tiny organs from scratch and the nutrients to build their brains.
-Correcting deficiencies and meeting nutrient needs will support baby development and help curb common pregnancy symptoms like headaches, leg cramps, and constipation.
+Correcting deficiencies and meeting nutrient needs will support baby development and help alleviate common pregnancy symptoms, such as headaches, leg cramps, and constipation.

 That’s why having a solid pregnancy diet plan is crucial.
-Make sure you two get all the vitamins, minerals, macros, and other good things you need as you travel through this wild ride.
-Please note: while some nutrients have well-known roles in particular stages of pregnancy, incorporating enough of all nutrients throughout pregnancy is most important.
-The best strategy is to focus on a well-balanced diet throughout pregnancy as best as possible!
+Make sure you both get all the vitamins, minerals, macros, and other essential nutrients you need as you travel through this wild ride.
+Please note: while some nutrients have well-established roles in specific stages of pregnancy, incorporating sufficient amounts of all nutrients throughout pregnancy is most important.
+The best strategy is to focus on a well-balanced diet throughout pregnancy whenever possible.

 The other part is that there are no blanket statements because everyone’s needs will differ.
 For example, if someone is deficient in vitamin D, iron, or other nutrients, that will be a priority!
-Or, if someone has food allergies or follows a particular dietary pattern that includes restrictions, like a vegetarian diet, there may be other priorities and key nutrients to focus on!
+Or, if someone has food allergies or follows a particular dietary pattern that includes restrictions, such as a vegetarian diet, there may be other priorities and key nutrients to focus on.

 Pregnancy Diet Chart Month by Month